Nivolves/react-interview/README.md

 ### What are controlled components?

-In HTML, form elememts such as input, select, textarea have their owen state and update it based user input.
+In HTML, form elememts such as input, select, textarea have their own state and update it based user input.
 When user submits a form the values of this elements are sent with the form.
 With React it works differently.
 The component containing the form will keep track of the value of the input in its state and will re-render the component each time the callback function is fired as the state will be update.
 A form element whose value is controlled by React in this way callend a "controlled component".

 ### What is a higher order component?